nickorrnah/INFO-201-final-project-nickorrnah/README.md

 - What is the correlation between hours streamed and hours watched?

+Other examples on domain include:

+- Views based on most popular game

+- Stream time based on region

+- Most popular viewing timeframe

 ## Finding Data

 ### Most Streamed Games on Twitch Dataset